jbat100/sonosthesia-unity-demo-midi/README.md

 # sonosthesia-unity-demo-midi

-This Unity application demonstrates the sonosthesia MIDI modules.
-These modules aim to provide an abstraction layer for MIDI messages, with a human readable API for MIDI input and output.
+This Unity application demonstrates the sonosthesia MIDI packages, which are part of a wider set of [packages](https://github.com/jbat100/sonosthesia-unity-packages) aimed at facilitating the creation of immersive, interactive audio visual art.
+These modules provide an abstraction layer for MIDI messages, with a human readable API for MIDI input and output.
 The core message types and abstract input and output APIs are provided by

 - [com.sonosthesia.adaptivemidi](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.adaptivemidi)